YACHTIES’ YELLOW PAGES

 Courtesy the Mieco Beach Yacht Club

-If you have any questions, ask on the morning Majuro Cruiser’s Net VHF 71 at 07:30 or on HF 6.224 at 07:45.
+If you have any questions about the contents of this document, ask on the morning Majuro Cruiser’s Net on VHF 71 at 07:30 or on HF 6.224 at 07:45.

 TIPPING IN RESTAURANTS: Tipping is not expected in truly local establishments but in resorts and better restaurants, up to 10% is not unreasonable for good service.